IIEnat/Seismographer/docs/user_manual.md

 - Map will show the activity of connected seismometers and will update as new data arrives.
 - The colour of each station indicates its relative up-down seismic activity according to the scale on the right.
   - The purple end of the colour gradient indicates a lower z-axis position, with the opposite yellow end of the spectrum indicating higher position.
-  - A red coloured station indicates and error with the data that station is recieving (out of range or missing).
+  - A red coloured station indicates and error with the data that station is receiving (out of range or missing).
 - Also shown on the right:
   - The network code the seismometers are on.
   - The rate the data is being streamed to the web app.